 I am an Assistant Professor of Political Science and Public Policy at the University of California, Berkeley.
 I study comparative politics with an emphasis on the political economy of development, democratic representation, and governance outcomes, principally in South Asia and Africa.
+My forthcoming book, Clients and Constituents: Political Responsiveness in Patronage Democracies (Oxford University Press, Modern South Asia series), examines the provision of non-partisan, non-contingent constituency service by high-level elected officials in contexts thought to be dominated by clientelism and partisan bias.
+Drawing primarily on the Indian case, I use elite and citizen surveys, interviews, qualitative shadowing, and experiments to explore the implications of this under-addressed form of citizen-state relations for public service delivery and democratic accountability.
 My first book, Corruption and Reform In India: Public Services in the Digital Age (Cambridge University Press), examines the role of corrupt practices in shaping government adoption of information technology across sub-national regions and is based on fieldwork in sixteen Indian states, as well as parts of South Africa and Brazil.
-My current research and book manuscript examines the provision of constituency service by high-level elected officials in patronage democracies, using elite and citizen surveys, interviews, qualitative shadowing, and experiments to explore the implications of citizen-state relations for public service delivery.
 I also study the politics of natural disasters in developing countries and the incentives of governments to invest in preparedness.
 I received my Ph.D. in political science from the University of California, Berkeley and prior to returning to Berkeley taught in the LBJ School of Public Affairs at the University of Texas, Austin.

 Department of Political Science #1950

 University of California, Berkeley Berkeley, CA 94720

 Copyright © Jennifer Bussell.
 All rights reserved.